kubestash/docs/docs/addons/mysql/logical/index.md

 ```

 - `.spec.sessions[*].schedule` specifies that we want to backup the database at `5 minutes` interval.
-- `.spec.target` refers to the `mysql-appbinding` AppBinding custom resource, Which contains all necessary connection information for the target MySQL database.
+- `.spec.target` refers to the `mariadb-appbinding` AppBinding custom resource, Which contains all necessary connection information for the target MariaDB database.
 - `.spec.sessions[].addon.tasks[].params.databases` refers the targeted backup database list.

 Let's create the `BackupConfiguration` CR that we have shown above,